 Intangible Assets - Intangible assets acquired in business combinations are capitalized and subsequently amortized on a straight-line basis over their estimated useful life.
 We regularly perform reviews to determine if facts and circumstances exist which indicate that the useful lives of our intangible assets are shorter than originally estimated or the carrying amount of these assets may not be recoverable.
 When indicators exist, recoverability of assets is measured by a comparison of the carrying value of the asset group to the estimated undiscounted future net cash flows expected to be generated by the asset group.
 If the asset group is determined not to be recoverable, the Company performs an analysis of the fair value of the individual long-lived assets and will recognize an impairment loss when the fair value is less than the carrying value of such long-lived assets.
-Patent costs consist primarily of legal and filing fees incurred to file patents on proprietary methods and technology we developed.
-Patent costs are expensed when incurred, as they are insignificant.
 Additional information on impairment testing of intangible assets can be found in Notes 1 and 9 of our Annual Report on Form 10-K for the year ended September 30, 2023.